Vice President Pence isn't 'anti-gay' because he lunched with Irish prime minister, who is gay, White House aide said

 The comment was ridiculed by LGBT advocates who said one meal with a gay person does not make up for what they say is the vice president's record speaking and working against gay rights.

-"We can't believe we have to say this but simply meeting with a gay person doesn't erase Pence's long history of attacking LGBTQ people through policy, legislation, and rhetoric," the LGBT advocacy organization GLAAD tweeted.
+"We can't believe we have to say this but simply meeting with a gay person doesn't erase Pence's long history of attacking LGBTQ people through policy, legislation, and rhetoric," the LGBT advocacy organisation GLAAD tweeted.
 "Nice try though."

 The Human Rights Campaign said in a statement, "it's important to remember this lunch has nothing to do with LGBTS rights it's literally just with an LGBTQ person."